Recipient(s) will receive an email with a link to 'Coronavirus Disease 2019 (COVID-19)' and will have access to the topic for 7 days.

 Chronic obstructive pulmonary disease (14.2%, vs. 5.6% among those without disease; odds ratio, 2.96; 95% CI, 2.00 to 4.40)

 Current smoking (9.4%, vs. 5.6% among former smokers or nonsmokers; odds ratio, 1.79; 95% CI, 1.29 to 22.47)

-Population health: containment efforts (quarantine, universal testing, rapid identification of illness, contact tracing) have been found to be successful in other parts of the world.
+Containment efforts (quarantine, universal testing, rapid identification of illness, contact tracing) are effective.
 When disease increases faster than containment can control (as in the U.S., Spain, Italy), mitigation strategies are initiated (hand hygiene, travel restrictions, school closures, and social distancing).

 Hand washing, avoid others if ill, avoid touching face

 Hand washing for 20 seconds with soap lowers viral carriage and lowers risk of transmission.

 Keeping six feet apart from others, closing of schools, workplaces, meetings, social and religious gatherings, and sporting events.